Moragoh/KeyDrum/README.txt

-A program that aims to able it's users to make some noise with simple keypresses on the keyboard by using supercollider.
+A program that aims to able it's users to make some noise with simple keypresses on the keyboard.
+Will either accomplish that by using the Supercollider library or if that is too difficult for me, by playing downloaded mp3 files.

 made by comcast_wizard